MichaelBurge/michaelburge.github.io/_posts/2017-08-25-roll-your-own-bitcoin-exchange.markdown

 We showed how you can implement a simple order book in Haskell, which can be the basis of a full-blown Bitcoin exchange.
 Future articles may cover:

-* Writing the order book in C for efficiency, and using it in the larger Haskell program.
+* Writing the order book in C for efficiency, and using that in the larger Haskell program.
 * Writing a program that watches for actual Bitcoin to be sent, so money can enter our exchange.
 * Using unit tests to validate the order book implementation.
 * Adding multiple currency pairs to the exchange.